IVPLaboratory/JFD3/README.md

 ## Dataset Download Link

 The IRBlurUAV dataset used in our paper can be downloaded via the following link:
+We have developed the IRBlurUAV dataset, which involved considerable effort.
+If you use this dataset in your work, please cite our contribution.
+Thank you!

 - Download Dataset Here -[Baidu Netdisk](<https://pan.baidu.com/s/170bAY4mJkAqbCf4ythljvA?pwd=xpuv>),
                         -[Google Drive(TODO)](<>)